linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 - **MySQL Database**: Stores user emails and verification tokens securely.
 - **Email Verification**: Users receive a verification email, and their status is updated in the database.
 - **SSH Access Control**: SSH access is granted only to users who have verified their email.
-Once granted access, the user is deleted from the database.
+Once granted access (or denied), the user is automatically deleted from the database.
+- **Automatic Deletion**: Users are deleted from the database after attempting to log in, whether they are verified or not.
 - **Security**: Passwords and other sensitive data are handled securely using environment variables.

-This setup ensures a robust, secure system for email verification and SSH access control, with the added step of cleaning up the user from the database after granting access.
+This setup ensures a secure, streamlined process for verifying users and cleaning up the database once a user has been granted or denied SSH access.

 🫥😶🫥😢🫥😢🫥😢🫥🫥🫥😶🫥😶🫥😶🫥🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥🙂😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶🫥😶😶🫥😶🫥😶🫥😶🫥🫥😶
 To establish a two-factor SSH login mechanism with an approval step on a separate device, you'll need to: